lightspark/lightspark/README.md

 Execution
 ---------

-Using `make install`, lightspark is installed in the system wide
+Using `make install`, Lightspark is installed system-wide.

 ### Browser plugin

 Firefox plugin path and Firefox should show it in the about:plugins list and in the Tools -> Add-ons -> Plugins window.

 Lightspark registers itself as the plugin for application/x-shockwave-flash and for application/x-lightspark, so it should be recognisable in the about:plugins page.
 Its description string is ``Shockwave Flash 12.1 r<current version>``.
 The current version is now "r710".

 Firefox is not able to deal very well with multiple plugins for the same MIME type.
-If you only see a black box where a flash app should be try to remove any other flash plugin you have installed.
+If you only see a black box where a flash app should be, try to remove any other flash plugin you have installed.

 ### Command line

 The command line version of Lightspark can play a local SWF file.

 Execution: ``lightspark file.swf``

 Type `lightspark` to see all command line options.